UoMResearchIT/r-shiny-course/courseNotes.md

 ## Creating a Shiny app

-The most straightforward way of creating a new Shiny app is to use RStudio.
+The most straightforward way of creating a new Shiny app is to use R Studio.
 From the menu, choose, File, New, Shiny Web App.

 Choose a suitable name for your app (e.g. "gapminder").
 Leave the other options as their defaults ("Single File", and Create within directory: `~/mawdsley`).